vittalpai/MFPStarterIonic/README.md

 npm install -g ionic cordova
 ```

-clone the repository, cd in gto the folder and run:
+clone the repository, cd into the folder and run:

 ```bash
 ionic cordova build android